aws/karpenter-provider-aws/website/content/en/preview/concepts/scheduling.md

 You can use `affinity` to define more complicated constraints, see [Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) for the complete specification.

-### Supported Labels
+### Labels
-The following labels are supported by Karpenter.
-They may be specified as provisioner requirements or pod scheduling constraints.
+Well-known labels may be specified as provisioner requirements or pod scheduling constraints.
 You can also define your own custom labels by specifying `requirements` or `labels` on your Provisioner and select them using `nodeAffinity` or `nodeSelectors` on your Pods.

 {{% alert title="Warning" color="warning" %}}
 Take care to ensure the label domains are correct.
 A well known label like `karpenter.k8s.aws/instance-family` will enforce node properties, but may be confused with `node.kubernetes.io/instance-family`, which is unknown to Karpenter, and treated as a custom label which will not enforce node properties.
 {{% /alert %}}

+#### Well-Known Labels

 | Label                                       | Example     | Description                                                                                                                                 |
 | ------------------------------------------- | ----------  | ------------------------------------------------------------------------------------------------------------------------------------------- |